 Each September, the Dakota host a powwow at Land of Memories Park, a short drive from Reconciliation Park.
 You can learn more about the Dakota 38 as well as the area’s Indigenous history on a self-guided auto tour.

 2. Minneopa State Park

 Getting its name from the Dakota language for Water Falling Twice, Minneopa State Park is home not only to beautiful waterfalls but wildlife.
 The falls may be the main attraction, as Minneopa Falls entice you to walk the trail, including descending a Minnesota limestone staircase that takes you to the river valley.
 As you climb to the other side of the falls, you’ll enjoy a beautiful view of the waterfalls and park.
 During your hike around Minneopa Falls, visit Seppmann Mill, a German grist mill made from stone with a wooden dome.
 With a small herd roaming the park, you can catch a view of wild bison along Bison Drive Road.
 The park’s goal is to eventually be home to up to 40 bison.
-Bird-watchers can enjoy views of several bird species, including western meadowlark, red-winged blackbirds, red-tailed hawks, and bald eagles.
+Bird watchers can enjoy views of several bird species, including western meadowlarks, red-winged blackbirds, red-tailed hawks, and bald eagles.

 3. Public Art